Bayesian Field Theory of the Rate Estimation

+In this Letter, we revisit the perturbative expansion of the Langevin equation for the rate estimation problem.
+After reviewing the local linear regime, we derive the first two correction orders for the mean, variance, and skewness.
+We explicitly separate them into pure nonlinearities arising from the non-harmonic local potential, and shape corrections arising from the ML curve geometry.
+We find that the shape corrections particularly affect the variance by noise propagation from neighboring regions, effectively expanding the error tube at peaks of the ML curve.
+We validate the analytical results against numerical simulations and demonstrate their practical significance using high-precision neural recordings from the Allen Brain Observatory \cite{siegle2021survey}.

-\paragraph*{The rate estimation problem.} Consider observing a spike train $D\equiv (t_1, t_2, ..., t_m)$ of $m$ discrete events over a time interval $[0, T]$.
-The standard description \cite{mora2019physical,auconi2022gradient} assumes the existence of an underlying rate $r_t$ from which these events were stochastically generated, meaning that at each time interval of infinitesimal length $dt$ a single event may occur with probability $r_t dt$.
-Consider this rate to be time-dependent and modeled by the Geometric Brownian motion (GBM) \cite{karatzas1991brownian}, that is the simplest continuous stochastic process satisfying the positivity constraint $r_t >0$ required for rates.
-It is defined by the stochastic differential equation $dr = \sigma r dW$ written in the Ito interpretation, where $dW$ are standard Brownian motion increments, and $\sigma$ is the volatility parameter.
+\paragraph*{The rate estimation problem.} Consider observing a spike train $D\equiv (t_1, t_2, ..., t_m)$ of $m$ events over a time interval $[0, T]$.
+The standard description \cite{mora2019physical,vergassola2007infotaxis,auconi2022gradient,petris2009dynamic} assumes the existence of an underlying time-dependent rate $r_t$ from which such events were stochastically generated according to an inhomogeneous Poisson process, meaning that at each time interval of infinitesimal length $dt$ a single event may occur with probability $r_t dt$.
+The dynamics of this rate is modeled by a Geometric Brownian motion (GBM), that is the simplest continuous stochastic process satisfying the positivity constraint $r_t >0$.
+It is defined by the stochastic differential equation $dr = \sigma r dW$ written in the Ito interpretation, where $dW$ are standard Brownian motion increments and $\sigma$ is the volatility parameter here assumed to be known.
+It is convenient to study its logarithm $s \equiv \ln r$ which follows $ds = \sigma dW -\sigma^2 dt/2$ from Ito Lemma.